twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * Tags from **tags.txt** and **Tagged** folder (font overview) – These menu items are automatically shown and do nothing when selected in the font overview except for using the same items in the font overview glyph context menu or editing glyphs in the glyph edit window.

 **Developer Tools** – Contains debugging functions and developer commands (the menu is hidden for unregistered copies of FontCreator 12 or 13).
 * **Screenshot macro 1** or **Screenshot macro 2 (website)** – Create the folder `help\screenshots\` from the Program Files directory (Program Files (x86) if the 32-bit version is installed on 64-bit) and register the program to use these features.
-In FontCreator 7.0 through 11.5, anti-aliased smoothing should be used.
+In FontCreator 7.0 until 11.5, anti-aliased smoothing should be used.
 * **Hide Developer Menu** – Hides the menu.
 * **AutohintMacro** – Uses the **Close All** command in the **File** menu.
 * **Video mode** – Restores the window to its original size and registers the program without a key.